ahernanzl/pyClim-SDM/README.md

 # Installation

 In order to use pyClim-SDM, **python3** is required. pyClim-SDM makes use of the python libaries listed at requirements.txt.
-Install them by executing: **pip install -r requirements.txt**
+Install them by executing: **python -m pip install -r requirements.txt**

 # How to use